Sean-Bradley/R3F-Pack/README.md

 Upload or deploy the contents of the `./build` folder to the location served by your web server.

+### Production Build Organized by Date

-To build a production version into a date named folder, then add this line to your `package.json` scripts section,
+To build a production version into a date named folder, then add this line into your `package.json` scripts section,

 ```diff
 {